Skip to content

 • What support you are entitled to as a parent carer;

-• Transitions from CCC to NHS Continuing Healthcare;
+• Transitions from Children and Young People’s Continuing Care to NHS Continuing Healthcare; and

-• Resolving disputes with CCGs and Local Authorities through correspondence, mediation and if necessary legal challenge.
+• Resolving disputes with Health and Social Services through correspondence, mediation and if necessary legal challenge.

-If require specialist Community Care and Education Law advice on Children’s Continuing Care, we can help.
+If require specialist Community Care advice on Children and Young People’s Continuing Care, we can help.
 Contact us on 01273 609911, or email info@ms-solicitors.co.uk to find out more.

 Martin Searle Solicitors, 9 Marlborough Place, Brighton, BN1 1UB